-- (5) Each comprehensive plan shall be internally consistent so that all elements of the plan are consistent with the future land use map and with each - (6) Each comprehensive plan shall contain an element demonstrating that its employment and population goals and elements are consistent with the goals and elements of plans of surrounding jurisdictions and regional wildlife corridor protection and restoration plans developed by the panels and the department of wildlife.
+(5) Each comprehensive plan shall be internally consistent so that all elements of the plan are consistent with the luture land use map and with each other.

+(6) Each comprehensive plan shall contain an element demonstrating that is employment and population goals and elements are consistent with the goals and elements of plans of surrounding jurisdictions and regional wildlife comidor protection and restoration plans developed by the panels and the department of wildlife.